Brain Storm (character): Axel Storm

-Brain Storm, or someone dressed like Brain Storm, was one of many costumed villains who attended Roulette's "House of Pain", although he did not participate in any of the exhibition events.
-It is unclear whether this was actually Brain Storm himself, or perhaps one of the other spectators who enjoyed dressing up as a famous super-villain.

 Alan Barnes

 A different version of Brainstorm named Alan Barnes appears in S.T.A.R.
 Corps.
 A research volunteer with artificially generated psionic abilities created by S.T.A.R.
 Labs.
 He uncovers the true nature of the Mindgame computer and the Gamesman units.

 Dominic Lanse

 A new Brainstorm debuted against Michael Holt, but is not related to the original.
-He is Dominic Lanse, a silicon valley scientist who was working on downloading unique intellects into machines.
+He is Dominic Lanse, a Silicon Valley scientist who was working on downloading unique intellects into machines.
 His success was reversed by an accident that let him reverse the process and transfer those intellects into himself.
 But Mister Terrific is able to supercharge his mind with the T-Spheres rendering him unconscious.
 It is also revealed that this version is indirectly responsible for the death of Holt's wife.

-Other versions

-Post-Zero Hour

-A version of Brainstorm appears in Legion Worlds comics.

 In other media

 Television

 The Dominic Lanse incarnation of Brainstorm appears in the fourth season of The Flash, portrayed by Kendrick Sampson.
 This version is a telepathic metahuman who was created by the Thinker.
-With help from Amunet Black, the Thinker arranges for Lanse's capture to implant his consciousness in his body, killing him in the process.
-Using Lanse's body, the Thinker frames Barry Allen for his "murder", steals Kilg%re, Dwarfstar, and Black Bison's powers, and re-transfers his consciousness to Hazard's body.
-The Thinker later uses Lanse's powers to put a mental block on Killer Frost to negate hers until she regains them in the fifth season.
+With help from Amunet Black, the Thinker implants his consciousness into Lanse's body, killing him in the process.